 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Hancocks Bridge is worth considering.

-Being a small town, Hancocks Bridge does not have a public transit system used by locals to get to and from work.
+Hancocks Bridge is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Hancocks Bridge in 2022 was $39,591, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
-This equates to an annual income of $158,364 for a family of four.
+The per capita income in Hancocks Bridge in 2022 was $45,542, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
+This equates to an annual income of $182,168 for a family of four.
 However, Hancocks Bridge contains both very wealthy and poor people as well.

 The people who call Hancocks Bridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hancocks Bridge residents report their race to be White.
 Important ancestries of people in Hancocks Bridge include Irish, Italian, German, Scottish, and Dutch.